Collection inventory

 Political action materials contains open letters, event fliers, pins, bumper stickers, protest posters, and writings relating to AIDS and LGBT rights activism.

 Promotional materials contains event posters and fliers for conferences, workshops, parties, performances, exhibits, and other gatherings.
-The series also includes a small number of fundraising calendars.
+The series also includes a small number of fundraising material.

 Arrangement of the Collection